 Learn how to use the Fourier filter here: Science at Your Service: Learn How to Remove Periodic Noise With Amped FIVE’s Fourier Filter.

 Perspective Stabilization is the perfect filter to prepare for integration when the target changes its position and angle in relation to the camera.
 But tracking the target can sometimes be difficult with lower quality footage.
 Just by changing the tracking method from Static Tracking to Hybrid Tracking in the filter settings, you can increase your chances of success dramatically.
 Give it a try!

 16 – Remove Frames From Your Selection

 Selecting the best frames is the key to success when enhancing a license plate.
 But what if your selection contains frames affected by short instances of compression or focus issues?
 Even a small number of frames may disrupt your integration completely.
-With the Remove Frames filter, you can discard spurious frames in a range of frames by selecting them and clicking Add Current on the filter settings or even consecutive frames by clicking Add and Next.
+With the Remove Frames filter, you can discard low-quality frames in a range of frames by selecting them and clicking Add Current on the filter settings or even consecutive frames by clicking Add and Next.
 It does make a difference!

 17 – Produce Side-By-Side Illustrations With Video Mixer

 Comparative analysis accounts for the majority of forensic imagery reports produced by expert witnesses.
 Illustrating similarities and differences between images of questioned and known subjects/objects is essential for explaining their significance in court.
 Using the Video Mixer filter you can produce side-by-side comparative charts and use Annotate to highlight your findings.

 You can find more on our blog at these links: